pamcy/50Websites/14-chatmessenger/README.md

 # Funny Chat Messenger

-A simple chat box UI is made with CSS, and jQuery to add messages on the screen.
+It's a simple chat box I made for fun.
+Have a chat with the bot when you type a response, it will quick to get back with you.
 (Not perfect but a good practice)

 [View Demo](https://chinyi3005.github.io/100websites/15-chatmessenger)

 ![funny chat messenger](./demo-funnychat.png)